The dangers of not filing your tax return as a nonresident alien

 Yes!

-You can file your US tax return with Sprintax from anywhere in the world!
+You can file your US tax return with Sprintax from anywhere worldwide!

 Sprintax is the only online Federal and State self-prep tax software for nonresidents in the US!